Embodied Interaction Model

 I recommended a safe zone that is also your landing screen.
 A place where the horizon literally breathes with you.
 Users can even return to this space at any time during sessions by saying, "I want to go home."
-This not only builds trust and a sense of safety for our users within the virtual space but it also shows them the power of their own voice as they summon this self-teleportation to safety.
+This not only builds trust and a sense of safety for our users within the virtual space but it also calls them to use the power of their own voice in this summoning/self-teleportation to safety.

 Welcome to the Safe Zone

 Existing applications vary but often users are starting immediately in a social space, sometimes even populated with embodied avatars.
 Creating space for users to assess their emotions and beliefs is a critical moment for behavior change.
 Without it, where are our most vulnerable users left after these intentionally anxiety-driving environments?

 To release a word into space - the right to speak.

 - Patsy Rodenburg, "The Right to Speak: Working with the Voice"